Aavescan logo Aavescan

 Data for Aave is sourced directly from onchain Aave smart contracts including pool, oracle and data provider contracts.
 Historical values are verified using an archive node.

-Incentives data from Merkl campaigns is sourced from merkl.xyz, available from July 2025, and reflected in live and historical APRs across Aavescan.
+Incentives data from Merkl campaigns is sourced from merkl.xyz and reflected in live reserve APRs across Aavescan.

 Contact